Caring for people

 something for someone else in a time of need,” she says.

-Following a 26-year nursing career in hospitals and public health, Sandy felt
+Following a 26-year nursing career in hospitals and public health, Blair felt

 led to share her experiences as a nursing professor.
-Recently, she began her 11th
+This marks her 14th year with

-The school’s Bachelor of Science in Nursing (BSN) program is known for its tough
+The school’s Bachelor of Science in Nursing program is known for its tough curriculum

-curriculum and dedicated faculty, who support and encourage students each step
+and dedicated faculty, who support and encourage students each step of the way.

-“Nursing is a very hard curriculum,” says Sandy.
+“Nursing is a very hard curriculum,” says Blair.

 “You have to put a lot of time and effort into it, especially the last two years,

-She says that high school is a good place to start developing good study habits.
+She says high school is a good place to start developing good study habits, time

 “It’s very critical for a student to get a broad base of different types of studies.